A new VisID for Holiday Inn Express was coming in hot, accompanied by a new set of core programs being re-tooled at the hotel level.

 Develop a marketing campaign consisting of pre-stay emails containing a heavily branded "Smart Guide" featuring hotel essentials and other relevant information.

-In order to bring the new identity into the light, the brand team brought me on to help develop a multi-level campaign.
-The pilot program was devised to launch in September 2016 in two hotels in Greater China.
-Consisting of targeted pre-stay emails, informational PDFs & in-hotel digital signage, the goal was primarily to introduce members to a slew of new programs, called "Experiential Moments", being rolled out alongside with the new brand.
-But, with the brand being as shiny and new as it was, it would take an amount of platform knowledge and some damn good problem-solving to get this ship off the ground.
-Take a look at some of the steps it took to get this ball rolling:
+In order to soft-launch this new identity, the brand team brought me on to help develop a multi-level international campaign.
+Set to launch in September 2016, a pilot program was planned for two hotels in Greater China consisting of targeted pre-stay emails, informational PDFs & in-hotel digital signage.
+The goal was to introduce members to a slew of new programs called "Experiential Moments", focused on improving the guest experience at key touchpoints.

-The first set of comps I made (below) were based heavily on our current pre-stay HTML emails.
-Because 100% of the text was live, I decided to use Tahoma instead of brand font Amsi Pro for accessibility.
-This was the first big point of contention; as a brand platform, this email had to feature brand colors, fonts, lineart, and imagery.
-As such, I formed a compromise: headers would be sliced out, colorful and in Amsi Pro, while the body copy that had to be customizable would stay Tahoma.
+The first iteration was based mostly on existing IHG pre-stay HTML emails.
+Since 100% of the text in these templates was live, I decided to use Tahoma instead of brand font Amsi Pro for accessibility.
+Here was the first point of contention; stakeholders put their foot down that the email must prominently feature brand fonts, no exceptions.
+Despite the implications for accessibility, I needed to compromise: headers would be featured in colorful, Amsi Pro JPGs, while the customization-heavy body copy would stay Tahoma.

-Another big point of friction was in the content of the email.
-Originally, I included all the content of a traditional pre-stay email; reservation details, hotel information, trip extra, et cetera.
-These sections would come and go throughout the versioning, as higher-ups debated their value.
-Ultimately all these slots would be stripped, save for reservation details, easily the most critical of pre-stay information.
-All other space was to be dedicated as a visual brand manifesto.
+Another significant point of friction was the content of the email.
+Initially, I included all the traditional content of a pre-stay email; reservation details, hotel information, trip extra, et cetera.
+These sections would come and go throughout the versioning as higher-ups debated their value.
+Ultimately all these slots would be stripped, save for reservation details, the most critical pre-stay information.
+All other space was officially dedicated to the visualization of the brand manifesto.